 Deploy your application

-After you have completed the prerequisites, you can deploy your application.
+After you have completed the prerequisites, you can deploy your application (Ruby, PHP or Node.js).
 You should have new code committed to your git repository that is ready to be deployed.
 You have a few simple options when deploying your code:

 Click the Deploy button.